stpf99/SquishBox_installer/README.md

 this is modified/fixed script to run SquishBox on other than Raspbeery Pi devices running Armbian "Focal"

+To run:

+cd "to source directory"

+change permission to run

+chmod +x squishbox

+and run

+./squishbox

 Optonal if no sound in speakers after install :